syhily/kanji-typesetting/README.md

 Kanji Typesetting is still under active development.
 Most features are functional, but due to the scope of the refactor and incomplete testing, results may differ slightly from the original Han-CSS.
-You can see it in production on [sharzy.in](https://sharzy.in/blog), which fully adopts Han-CSS-Q.
+You can see it in production on [且听书吟](https://yufan.me), which fully adopts kanji-typesetting.

 ---